Menu

 Sarah Whitcomb

-Chicago — Second City Dance Association
+(Chicago — Second City Dance Association)

-Sarah is the current chair of the IAGLCWDC.
+Sarah is the current chair of the IAGLCWDC and President of the Second City Country Dance Association.

-Classes: TBD (line)
+Classes: Boot Down (line)

 Spencer Pond

-New York City — New York City Round-Up
+(New York City — New York City Round-Up)

 Spencer Pond (he/they) has been country dance crazy since 2019 when he first stepped boot at the Big Apple Ranch.
 He has had the pleasure of teaching line dance & country partner dance styles for Stud NY, Scuff Western, & 2StepNYC as well as being the co-founder of New York City Round-up alongside Emily Kessler.
 With a passion for social dance, Spencer has found a home in the Lindy Hop Scene, winning competitions on both the East & West Coast (as both a lead and follow, and the nuance that lies between), teaching for LGBTQ+ organizations such as Queer Swing Seattle and Queer Swing NYC, and performing everywhere from nightclubs to Jacob’s Pillow Dance Festival.